babel/babel/README.md

 to5.transform("code();", {
   // List of transformers to EXCLUDE
   // This is a camelised version of the name found in `features`
-  // eg. "arrow functions" is "arrowFunctions"
+  // eg. "Arrow functions" is "arrowFunctions"
   blacklist: [],

   // List of transformers to ONLY use.